thunderbird/thunderbird-mobile-components/README.md

 Kotlin Multiplatform to share code across platforms, allowing us to write once and run on both Android and iOS.

-The components are are in different stages of development, and some may not be fully functional yet:
+The components are in different stages of development, and some may not be fully functional yet:

 - 🛠 In development: The component is being actively developed and may not be fully functional.
 - 🧪 Testing: The component is being tested and may have known issues.